pyrocko/grond/docs/source/overview/index.rst

 Misfit
     The misfit is the value of the objective function obtained for a given source model instance.
-The global misfit may contain weighted contributions of multiple Grond targets (see below).
+The global misfit may by aggregated from weighted contributions of multiple Grond targets (see below).

 Target
-    Many modelling targets contribute to the global misfit in a typical Grond set-up.
-Such a modelling target could be a single component seismogram at a given station, an InSAR scene, or an amplitude ratio at one station.
+    In a typcal Grond set-up, many modelling targets may contribute to the global misfit.
+For example, An individual modelling target could be a single component seismogram at a given station, an InSAR scene, or an amplitude ratio at one station.
 The target knows how to filter, taper, and weight the data.
-It also contains configuration about how to compare the synthetics with the observation to obtain a misfit value (e.g. time-domain traces/amplitude spectra/cross correlations, L1-norm/L2-norm, etc.).
+It also contains configuration about how to compare synthetics with the observations to obtain a misfit contribution value (e.g. time-domain traces/amplitude spectra/cross correlations,
+    L1-norm/L2-norm, etc.).

 Problem
     In the context of a Grond set-up, the "problem" groups the choice of source